iron9light/coffeescript-maven-plugin/README.md

 Just play with your .coffee like what you did to .js before, and let me take care of the rest:

 * Compile (all or modified) coffeescript to javascript.
-* Watch your changing(modify, create, delete, rename) and sync the javascript files soon.
+* Watch your changing (modify, create, delete, rename) and sync the javascript files at the same time.

 ## Why another coffeescript maven plugin?